JinusMk/adnabu-polaris-reactjs/README.md

 # Setup
 ## Installation

-In the project root directory, run(you might need administrative privileges):
+In the terminal, run one time environment setup for react cli(you might need administrative privileges):

 ### `npm install -g create-react-app`